darthSoura/Scraping-test-matches-data/README.md

 Then the All_Matches.csv file is used to segregate the data into other folders like By_Ground, By_Team and By_Hosting_Nation.

+You may find some anomalies in the CSV files in the Host Team column.
+Those anomalies are explained in the Jupyter Notebook.

 The above dataset is also uploaded to Kaggle: https://www.kaggle.com/bong952/test-matches-played-from-1877-jan-2022 <br>
 The Jupyter notebook was originally posted and edited on Jovian: https://jovian.ai/ash007online/test-match-records